slvnwhrl/il-reimplementation/README.md

 models for this specific configuration.
 Additionally, a results text file is produced that documents the performance average (accuracy) of all runs.
 If the ``--ensemble`` parameter is passed, separate results text files will be produced.

+#### References
+P. Makarov and S. Clematide.
+[CLUZH at SIGMORPHON 2020 Shared Task on Multilingual Grapheme-to-Phoneme Conversion](https://aclanthology.org/2020.sigmorphon-1.19).
+In *Proceedings of the 17th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology*, 2020.

+S. Wehrli, S. Clematide, and P. Makarov.
+[CLUZH at SIGMORPHON 2022 Shared Tasks on Morpheme Segmentation and Inflection Generation](https://aclanthology.org/2022.sigmorphon-1.21).
+In *19th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology*, 2022.